 Definition Personal care is a one-to-one service provided to beneficiaries with physical or mental impairments or conditions in accordance with a plan of treatment and prescribed by a physician.
 Prescription Services must be prescribed/ordered by a licensed MD or licensed DO enrolled in the MA Program within the scope of his or her practice under state law.
 Provider An individual must meet all of the following criteria to be a qualified Qualifications provider: 18 year of age or older; and Not a legally responsible relative; and High school diploma or general equivalency diploma (GED); and Current certification in first aid; and Current certification in cardiopulmonary resuscitation (CPR).
-Documentation Proof of high school diploma or GED and copies of First Aid and CPR of Credentials certification cards showing full name and dates of eligibility reflecting the Maintained Onsite period services were provided.
-Individual or Individual only Group , Examples of All services must be face-to-face with the student in order to be Services compensable: Assist the student to use equipment.
+Documentation of Credentials Maintained Onsite Proof of high school diploma or GED and copies of First Aid and CPR certification cards showing full name and dates of eligibility reflecting the period services were provided.
+Individual or Individual only Group Delivery All services must be in person with the beneficiary.
+Services delivered Method through telemedicine are NOT compensable.
+Examples of For personal care services to be compensable, they must be: Services In-person with the student.
+A medically necessary service.
+3. NOT educational in nature.
+Assist the student to use equipment that is necessary due to student's disability.
 Assist the student to use and maintain augmentative communication devices.
 Assist a student to ambulate, position, and transfer.
-Range of motion and other exercises.
-Assist with Activities of Daily Living (ADL), such as feeding, grooming, bathing, toileting, etc. Monitor the incidence and prevalence of designated health problems or medical conditions, e.g., seizure precautions or extreme lethargy.
+Assist with or carry out range of motion and other exercises.
+Assist with Activities of Daily Living (ADL), such as feeding, grooming, bathing, toileting, etc. Cue, redirect or monitor to ensure the individual performs ADL tasks because a cognitive impairment prevents an individual from knowing when or how to carry out the task.
+For example, an individual may not be able to dress without instruction on how to do so or may need reminders of what to do and when.
+Monitor the incidence and prevalence of designated health problems or medical conditions, e.g., seizure activity or extreme lethargy.
 Accompany student on school bus or other vehicle per the IEP.
-Cuing, redirecting or monitoring to ensure the individual performs ADL tasks because a cognitive impairment prevents an individual from knowing when or how to carry out the task.
-For example, an individual may not be able to dress without instruction on how to do so or may need reminders of what to do and when.
-Observation/monitoring and redirection/intervention to assist with completion of ADLs.
+Assist student to get on or off school bus or other vehicle upon arrival or departure from school, per the IEP.
 Cuing the student to pay attention, participate in activities, and complete tasks.
 Personal Care Services are not to be used to help students with educational activities.
 Procedure T1019 U3 TM - PCA Service Codes Units of Service Service: 15-minute Unit, Max.
 64 units per Day Forms Personal Care Services Log A Personal Care Services Log must be signed by a teacher or supervisor.